 A lighthouse farm is an existing, commercially viable farm in the real world that are positive deviants and are “already in 2050” in terms of providing sustainably produced food and ecosystem services.
 These farms demonstrate what can be achieved within the bio-physical and socio-economic solution spaces.

 We are developing a mosaic of solutions, or customised farming systems for contrasting environments, climates, farmers and cultures.
 This involves both the agro-ecological-technical redesign of farming systems, and development of trajectories for farmers to bridge the think-do-gap between design and implementation (Figure 1).

-This project will create a global classroom and laboratory on sustainable food security, by establishing an international network of lighthouse farms (Figure 2).
-The FSE and FTE groups have been approached by a number of such lighthouse farms.
-These are actively seeking engagement with WUR, as their knowledge requirements are typically not met by the existing advisory services.
-We will carefully select a small number of lighthouse farms (on different continents) that are exemplars of specific aspects of sustainable production, and that can serve as real-life experimental farms to advance our scientific understanding of the principles and practices of sustainable production in contrasting environments.
+This project creates a global classroom and laboratory on sustainable food security, by establishing an international network of lighthouse farms (Figure 2).
+These are actively engaging with WUR, as their knowledge requirements are typically not met by the existing advisory services.
+Within the network we are engaging with a small number of lighthouse farms (on different continents) that are exemplars of specific aspects of sustainable production, and that can serve as real-life experimental farms to advance our scientific understanding of the principles and practices of sustainable production in contrasting environments.

-This network of lighthouses will create a uniquely tangible ‘real-life’ global outdoor classroom and laboratory that:
+This network of lighthouses creates a uniquely tangible ‘real-life’ global outdoor classroom and laboratory that:

 - Provides excellent opportunities for engagement and collaboration with farmers, stakeholders, industry and policy makers (“we’ll have something to show”);